 This transformative undertaking includes built-in monitoring and accountability mechanisms.
 It is the State Auditor’s responsibility under the law to objectively determine whether it produces the desired effects and what are its unintended consequences.
-The Auditor's final report on Chapter 224 is due to the Legislature in 2017, but the work is happening now.
 On this page you learn more about Chapter 224 and the Office of the State Auditor's Evaluation.

 What is Chapter 224 and what does it do?

 Chapter 224 was signed into law in 2012.
 With its passage, the Legislature and Governor Patrick set in motion a number of initiatives and administrative changes intended to achieve a several health care goals, primarily to control the growth of health care costs, to improve health care access and quality, and promote public health.